jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 > in `cleanliness` have inconsistent white space.<br> ⬜ The categories
 > in `cleanliness` have inconsistent capitalization and white space.<br>

+Incredible identification!
+In the next exercise, you’ll fix these inconsistencies to get more accurate counts.

 ## Correcting inconsistent categorical data

 ### Trimming & Case Sensitivity